 Wolong National Natural Reserve (Sichuan Giant Panda Sanctuaries)

-The Hetaoping Panda Center of the Wolong Nature Reserve was badly damaged in the Wenchuan Earthquake on May 12, 2008.
-For security reasons, the pandas had been moved to Bifeng Gorge Base of China Panda Protection and Research Center.
-However, a new center has been rebuilt in the reserve.
-Pandas are being transferred from Bifeng Gorge to the new center.
+The Hetaoping Panda Center of the Wolong Reserve was badly damaged in a huge earthquake in 2008.
+The pandas had been moved to Bifeng Gorge Base of China Panda Protection and Research Center.
+A new center had been constructed inside the reserve and is open to tourists since May 11, 2016.
 Please read details.

 Sixty-seven captive pandas are among 150 pandas in Wolong Panda Reserve managed by the China Conservation and Research Center for the Giant Panda.
 The Center was founded in 1980 with assistance from World Wildlife Fund.

 Hi-tech is commonplace in the Research Center, which is a world leader in propagating the panda species.

 Introdution to China Panda

 Wildlife observation spots opened in Wolong National Natural Reserve attract explorers, tourists, animal-lovers as well as scientists.
 Occasionally wild pandas may show up there.
 Every year more than 100, 000 visitors come here.

 Reputed as bio-gene bank both at home and abroad, Wolong National Natural Reserve is home not only to the giant pandas but also to rare and endangered animals such as red panda, golden monkey, white-lipped deer (Cervus albirostris), gnu (wildebeest) and precious plants like yew and beech.
 Other major places of interests inside include: animal and plant specimen museum, local plant specimen No. 2170, bird specimen No. 225, beast No. 56, insects No. 700 and fish No. 6 and amphibious reptiles No. 17.